Mission of the

 we hope, provide many new opportunities for citizen involvement and news media coverage in

-the RTA Plan era that began with voter approval on November 5, 1996.
+the Sound Transit era that began with voter approval on November 5, 1996.
 We will update this

 site in response to new information that we receive.

-instead will provide independent coverage of related topics and issues that the RTA does
+but instead will provide independent coverage of related topics and issues that

 plan, and we will express those opinions.
 For example, we have a bias toward the